symfony/symfony-docs/components/form.rst

 This defines a common form "workflow", which contains 3 different possibilities:

-1) On the initial GET request (i.e. when the user "surfs" to your page), build your form and render it;
+1) On the initial GET request (e.g. when the user "surfs" to your page), build your form and render it;

 If the request is a POST, process the submitted data (via ``handleRequest()``).